nicodeas/git-tute/README.md

 git clone https://github.com/nicodeas/git-tute.git
 ```

+Please nominate one person from your group to do steps 2-5

 2. Create a new branch for your group by running (please create branch with the same name as your group):
 ```
 git branch <name of branch>